TosbackCgusBridge-Bot/CGUs-versions/Photobucket/Terms of Service.md

 Photobucket.com Terms of Use

-**Photobucket.com Terms of Use**

-**Last revised October 25, 2016**
+**Last revised June 2, 2017**

 Thank you for visiting Photobucket.com (the "**Site**"), operated by Photobucket.com, Inc. ("**Photobucket**" or "**we**" or "**us**").
 Please carefully read these Terms of Use ("**Terms**") so you understand how we operate this Site, what we can offer and how we can work together.
 Please also read our Privacy Policy and Copyright and IP Policy.
 By using the Site and the Photobucket Services (even if you're just visiting), you are agreeing to the Terms and Privacy Policy posted at the time of your visit.

 **About Us**

-Photobucket offers photo and video storage, story creation products and sharing and printing services (collectively referred to as "**Photobucket Services**") that are offered via the Site, other social media, mobile services and mobile applications.
+Photobucket offers photo and video storage, 3rd party image hosting, image linking, story creation products and sharing and printing services (collectively referred to as "**Photobucket Services**") that are offered via the Site, other social media, mobile services and mobile applications.

 **Our Customers**